How to Build Your Own Pallet Shed

 The door of the shed is made from an old piece of 1/2 inch plywood that I had in my storage materials.
 I used two pieces of an old piano hinge to hang the door and screwed the hinge to the plywood of the door and through the tin siding into the pallet skid of the shed wall.
 I cut out the bottom of the door and hung a piece of tarp over the opening making a dog entrance.

-If you are collecting free pallets and building projects, you will be generating some waste wood pieces that are of little use accept for burning.
+If you are collecting free pallets and building projects, you will be generating some waste wood pieces that are of little use except for burning.
 You can utilize much of the scrap in your the fireplace of your home or the fire pit in your backyard if you have those conveniences.
-Otherwise you will end up with a huge pipe of clutter in your yard that you will eventually have to take to the municipal landfill where you will likely have to pay to get rid of it.
+Otherwise, you will end up with a huge pile of clutter in your yard that you will eventually have to take to the municipal landfill where you will likely have to pay to get rid of it.